mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/service-exposure.md

 ## 2 How Can I Publish a SOAP Service or Web Service?

-Creating a web service is as easy as selecting **Publish as web service operation** in the Mendix Desktop Modeler.
+Creating a web service is as easy as selecting **Publish as web service operation** in Mendix Studio Pro.
 When you turn a microflow into a web service operation, the input parameters and the microflow return value will automatically be converted into input and output messages for the operation.

 <video controls src="attachments/Integration_PublishWebService-1.mp4">VIDEO</video>